BloodBlight/KubernetesTesting/README.md

 This is a repo just for debugging a config.
-Nothing of value to see here.
+Nothing of value here to see....